AymanM7/Adveyes-ACM-Research/README.md

 ## Overview
-ADVEYES is a research prototype exploring a faster, more accessible way to capture **objective attention signals** using common hardware (laptop webcam + mic) for thoose with instable medical insurance or thoose who have limited financial resources.
-Traditional ADHD evaluation often relies heavily on self-report and long clinical assesment; our goal is to pair a short task battery with measurable behavioral and speech markers to support research-grade screening signals.
+ADVEYES is a research project exploring a more accessible way to capture **objective attention signals** using common hardware (laptop webcam + mic) for people with instable medical insurance or  who have limited financial resources.
+Traditional ADHD evaluation often relies heavily on self-report and long clinical assesments; our goal is to pair a short task battery with measurable gaze tracking ,behavioral and speech markers to support research-grade screening signals.

 ## Experiment Process / Setup
 We created a simple scheduling pipeline to run participants in our lab:
 - **Google Form** for participants to fill out and ** give consent to participate in our study**
 - **Calendly** for scheduling sessions
-- **Participants:** **10 clinically diagnosed ADHD** + **10 non-ADHD** controls
+- **Participants:** **10 clinically diagnosed ADHD** + **10 non-ADHD**

 During lab sessions we collected:
-- **Eye tracking** (only during Card CPT)
+- **Eye tracking / Body Tracking (Head Movement)** (only during Card CPT)
 - **Audio recordings** (during Stroop, Free Speech, and Math/Number Sense)
-- **Task performance data** (accuracy, timing, and other key derived metrics specific to each test)

 ---